Binary neutron star mergers as a probe of quark-hadron crossover equations of state: Results

-We note that the resolution adopted in this work only corresponds to the medium resolution of Ref.~\cite{Pietri16} which used the same code environment, i.e.~the \texttt{GRHydro} and the Carpet thorns in the Einstein Toolkit package.
-We have performed convergence tests by taking resolutions of (0.375, 0.3125, 0.25) in Cactus units.
+We note that the resolution adopted in this work only corresponds to the medium resolution of Ref. \cite{Pietri16}, which used the same code environment, i.e., the \texttt{GRHydro} and the Carpet thorns in \texttt{the Einstein Toolkit} package.
+We have performed convergence tests by taking resolutions of 0.375 $\rm{M}_\odot$, 0.3125 $\rm{M}_\odot$, and 0.25 $\rm{M}_\odot$.
 Owing to the strong dynamical variations and shock formation during the postmerger, the postmerger duration increases as the resolution increases.
 This is inevitable with the current resolution.
-However, the characteristic frequencies such as $f_{max}$ and $f_{peak}$ vary within $0.05 ~\rm{kHz}$ and our qualitative conclusions will not change with increasing resolution.
-Even with the uncertainty, we anticipate that detecting both $f_{max}$ and $f_{peak}$ from the next generation GW detectors, may reveal effects of the enhanced QCD interactions above the crossover densities.
+However, the characteristic frequencies such as $f_{max}$ and $f_{peak}$ only vary within $0.05 ~\rm{kHz}$, and our qualitative conclusions will not change with increasing resolution.
+Even with the uncertainty, we anticipate that detecting both $f_{max}$ and $f_{peak}$ from the next-generation GW detectors may reveal effects of the enhanced QCD interactions above the crossover densities.